damianwojcik/blog/source/_posts/rxjs.md

 date: 2018-07-06 11:41:03
 tags: #reactive #javascript #rxjs
 ---
-RxJS is used by default in Angular6 to support Reactive Programming.
-After quick introduction there will be 19 practical code examples using RxJS library.
+RxJS is used by default in {% post_link angular2 [Angular6] %} to support Reactive Programming.
+After quick introduction there will be 19 practical code examples using [RxJS library](https://rxjs-dev.firebaseapp.com/).

 # INTRODUCTION